-In our script we have to update parameter -ConnectionUri.
-As you can see I added option ?proxyMethod=RPS .
-Also before we can use our photo we should encode it into variable.
+In our script, we have to update the parameter -ConnectionUri.
+As you can see I added the option ?proxyMethod=RPS .
+Also before we can use our photo we should encode it into variables.

 $UserCredential = Get-Credential $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/?proxyMethod=RPS -Credential $UserCredential -Authentication Basic -AllowRedirection Import-PSSession $Session -AllowClobber -WarningAction SilentlyContinue -ErrorAction SilentlyContinue $user1 = ([Byte] $(Get-Content -Path C:\1\Tomek1.jpg -Encoding Byte -ReadCount 0)) set-userphoto -identity [email protected] -picturedata $user1 Remove-PSSession $Session

 And that’s all.
 I hope that this short post will help you to solve problems with user Photo in Office 365 during local Active Directory and Office 365